pwittchen/wittchen.io/source/_drafts/solving-problems-with-avd-and-kvm-on-linux.md

 kvm:x:some_number:
 ```

-on my system: as there is nothing left to the final `:`, there are no users in the kvm group.
+As there is nothing left to the final `:`, there are no users in the kvm group.

-To add the user `username` to the kvm group, you could use:
+To add the user `username` to the kvm group, we could use:

 ```
 sudo adduser username kvm